Ashleigh Smith + photo

 Benefits of Winter killed Crops

 Winter killed crops are those that die under natural cold winter weather conditions.
 These crops are ideal for those who want to plant a fall cover crop and start their gardens as soon as possible the following spring.
-The seed is grown, naturally dies, and is tilled into the soil as soon as the soil is workable in the spring.
-If you use no-till or limited-till practices you can also grow winter kill crops.
-We recommend mowing or cutting your cover crop to the ground before allowing your garden to rest for the winter.
-Cutting your plants will allow them to decompose more quickly on the ground, insead of tilling them into the ground.
-Like overwintering crops, 2-3 weeks of rest should be allowed before planting your spring garden.
+The seed is planted in the late summer to fall months, grows, and is naturally killed by winter temperatures.
+Tilling is not required if your frost will arrive before seeds develop.
+Otherwise, consider tilling before seeds mature to prevent volunteers from sprouting the following spring.
+If you use no-till or limited-till practices winter-kill crops are your friend.
+Like overwintering crops, winter-kill types can also be grown in the early spring.
+If grown in the spring, allow 2-3 weeks of rest after termination before planting your spring garden.

 Peas cut for a green manure